Local Path Planning among Pushable Objects based on Reinforcement Learning: METHODS

-The objective of the agent is to maximize the cumulative return.
-The reward given at each time step is described in Table~\ref{table:rew}.
-We give a large reward upon completion of the task, and no reward if the task is not completed.
-At each time step, a small amount of positive reward is given if the agent moves towards the goal (\textit{progress}), or is close to the goal (\textit{dist}).
-A small amount of negative reward is also given proportionally to the effort of the action taken (\textit{vel effort}, \textit{rot effort}), any collision with walls (\textit{wall collision}), and any contacts from pushing obstacles (\textit{box collision}).
-We also penalize the agent for inducing large offsets between target and actual actions, which typically results from collisions with other objects or abrupt changes to actions (\textit{vel offset}, \textit{rot offset}).
+The goal for the agent is to optimize the total cumulative reward.
+Rewards at each step are outlined in Table~\ref{table:rew}.
+A significant reward is allocated for successfully completing the objective, with no reward given for incomplete tasks.
+Incremental positive rewards are awarded each timestep for actions that advance the agent toward the target (\textit{progress}), or for maintaining proximity to the goal (\textit{dist}).
+Conversely, minimal negative rewards are assigned in relation to the effort required for movement (\textit{vel effort}, \textit{rot effort}), collision with walls (\textit{wall collision}), and interactions with objects while pushing (\textit{object collision}).
+Additionally, the agent is penalized for significant deviations between intended and executed actions, often caused by object collisions or sudden changes in action (\textit{vel offset}, \textit{rot offset}).